Chris Bryant: Phone hacking scandal

-On 11 March 2003, as part of an Enquiry into Privacy and Press Intrusion by the Commons Select Committee on Culture, Media and Sport, he asked Rebekah Wade (now Brooks) whether she had ever paid police officers for information.
+On 11 March 2003, as part of an inquiry into Privacy and Press Intrusion by the Commons Select Committee on Culture, Media and Sport, he asked Rebekah Wade (now Brooks) whether she had ever paid police officers for information.
 Seated beside Andy Coulson, the editor of the News of the World, she said 'yes'.
 Bryant had his phone hacked later that year by the News of the World, a fact which became known to the Metropolitan Police when they seized material from the private investigator Glenn Mulcaire.
 Bryant, along with John Prescott and Brian Paddick, sought judicial review of the Metropolitan Police in an attempt to force them to contact all the victims of phone hacking by the News of the World.
 The Metropolitan Police accepted their liability and he won damages of £30,000 from News International in 2012.

 Bryant called for and led the parliamentary debates on referring the phone hacking scandal to the Standards and Privileges Committee on 9 September 2010, and the Emergency Debate on whether there should be a judge led enquiry on 6 July 2011 which led to the setting up of the Leveson Inquiry.

-Expenses claims scandal
+Expenses scandal

 Bryant claimed over £92,000 in expenses over the five years leading up to the 2009 scandal over MPs' expenses.
-During that time he flipped his second-home expenses twice.
+During that time he flipped his second home twice.
 He claimed mortgage interest expenses that started at £7,800 per year before rising (after flipping) to £12,000 per year.
 He also claimed £6,400 in stamp duty and other fees on his most recent purchase, and £6,000 per year in service charges.